Queen Elizabeth II Trivia Quiz Questions With Answers

 A: "We are trying to do all we can to help our gallant sailors, soldiers and airmen, and we are trying, too, to bear our share of the danger and sadness of

-In 1943, Elizabeth undertook her first what?
+, Elizabeth undertook her first what?

 A: Solo public appearance on a visit to the Grenadier Guards, of which she had been appointed colonel the previous year.

 As she approached her 18th birthday, parliament changed the law so she could do what?